WWPOL/Game-Deals/README.md

 Then navigate to [localhost:8000](http://localhost:8000).

-To make the website use a locally emulated version of Firebase run:
+To make the website use a locally emulated version of Firebase create a Firebase service account and download the credentials JSON file, rename it to `firebase-service-account.json`.

 ```
 yarn emulate-firebase
 ```

-Then run:
+Finally run:

 ```
 EMULATE_FIREBASE=true yarn website